qinyanjuidavid/SaveONE-life/README.md

        width="220" height="450" />

 ```
-NB: When an orphange is registered is not verified and in future we are planing to create an admin app for the orphanage verification, for the moment we are verfying orphanages from the backened.
+NB: When an orphange is registered it should be verified and in future we are planing to create an admin app for the orphanage verification, for the moment we are verfying orphanages from the backened.
 The process of verification may take 2 to 3 days.
 ```

 ## Home Page